looCiprian/GC2-sheet/README.md

 GC2 (Google Command and Control) is a Command and Control application that allows an attacker to execute commands on the target machine using Google Sheet and exfiltrates data using Google Drive.

+# My Contribution

+A Powershell script that downloads go, adds it the user's path, downloads the zip from the repository "looCiprian/GC2-sheet", builds the executable, and runs gc2-sheet.
+Note: requires a web server to host the #MY_KEY_JSON file to Invoke-Webrequest down, #MY_SHEET_ID, and #MY_DRIVE_ID to be incorporated into the PS1.

 # Why

 This project has been developed to provide a command and control that does not require any particular set up (like: a custom domain, VPS, CDN, ...) during Red Teaming activities.